cometbft/cometbft/spec/light-client/supervisor/supervisor_001_draft.md

 versions yet.
 This inconsistencies will be addresses over several upcoming PRs.

-# Part I - Tendermint Blockchain
+# Part I - Cosmos Blockchain

 See [verification spec](addLinksWhenDone)